Ada-Developers-Academy/core-unit-2/intro-to-web-development/intro-to-clients-servers-http.md

 How can two computers send data to each other?
 One way that two machines can send data to each other is following the _client-server model_.

-The **client-server model** describes a setup between (at least) two different machines.
+The **client-server model** describes a setup commonly between (at least) two different machines.
 This model states that for any given interaction between two computers, the communication is setup like this:

 1. One computer is the **client** in the relationship
 1. Another computer is the **server** in the relationship
-1. The _client_ computer asks for a specific piece of data or action by sending a request to the _server_ computer
+1. The _client_ computer asks for a specific piece of data or action by sending a **request** to the _server_ computer
    - The request from the client has details like "what should the server do, and how?"
 1. The _server_ computer receives the request from the client.
 The server computer tries to fulfill the request.
-1. The _server_ eventually gives back a response answer and sends it back to the client
+1. The _server_ eventually gives back a **response** answer and sends it back to the client
    - The response from the server has details like "what is the status of the server," and possibly the requested data
 1. The _client_ receives this response